 If your child has been diagnosed with any chronic health condition, please inform the nurse.
 This includes: asthma, seizures, migraines, anaphylaxis (severe allergic reaction), diabetes, heart or lung abnormalities, arthritis, ADHD/ADD, or any disease of concern.
 Please keep all medical information updated throughout the school year and notify the school if any of your emergency contact numbers change.

 To enter school: State Law requires new entrants to provide an immunization record or a signed exemption.
-These are the required immunizations:

 For more information, refer to the Texas Department of State Health Services website,

 All 4 year old and kindergarten students are screened annually, as well as any 1st time entrants.
 Annual screens are also done in grades 1, 3, 5, & 7 or anytime it's requested by a teacher or a parent.

 According to Texas Law Family Code 21.914, authorized employees of the school may administer medication to a student provided:

 A signed written request to administer the medication from the parent, legal guardian, or other person